Resparing/vkdt/README.md

 There will be a Vulkan Object to edit in the class as well.
 If needed, you can access other Vulkan Objects using the `vkdt/_pObjects.h` header.
 These will contain pointers to all Vulkan Objects for you edit.

 ### TODO

+- Debug function can lead to crashes when trying to debug `vkdt::debug::messageData.objectName`
+- Trying to get MacOS Specific Environment Variables to cooperate with Vulkan